15 Online Book Clubs That Will Boost Your Reading Life

 There’s something magical about sharing a good book with a friend.
 From comparing notes on world-building to kvetching about lackluster endings, book discussions keep a story alive long after the final page.
 When the world locked down in 2020, readers didn’t stop swapping book notes.
 Instead, they set up websites and forums to host an online book club.

-It’s late 2021 now, and the Zoom parties haven’t stopped.
+It’s 2022 now, and the Zoom parties haven’t stopped.
 Turns out there’s joy in communing from a distance.
 And the beauty of virtual clubs is that you can easily find a group of people who enjoy the same writing styles and book preferences as you do.

 To help save you time, we’ve rounded up 15 online book club options.
 Whether you’re hoping to read the best books of all time, book club books, books for teens, romance novels, books by Black authors, or titles from book subscription boxes, these virtual communities are the perfect place to start.